 Make sure to be patient when you’re trying out a new edible and you aren’t sure about the potency.
 Worst case, you can take a bigger dose next time.

-The other big mistake is to forget to decarboxylate, which is absolutely essential for making edibles.
+The other big mistake is to forget to decarboxylate, which is essential for making edibles that will deliver a potent high.

 What is decarboxylation?